 Grain Stoves - Multi Fuel Stoves and Furnaces

-of fuel per hour giving you 14 - 16 hours of burn time from each
+pounds of fuel per hour giving you 14 - 16 hours of burn

-carbon dioxide.
+mostly carbon dioxide.
 The only waste product is a lava

 rock-like substance that is mostly potash and can be

 |The Lil Cozy stove

 Heat is circulated by an electric blower, but if the power to your home goes